Where can I park when I take the train to Chicago?

 Looking to pay for your daily fee parking spot for the convenience of your smartphone?
 There is an app for that.
 Learn more about the Passport program.

 Quarterly permit parking fees also were suspended as a result of the pandemic.
-However, the normal permit system is scheduled to resume Oct.
-1. The Geneva Police Department mailed out parking letters in August informing commuters that their current permit will expire effective Thursday, Sept.
-30. Commuters must renew their permit for the 2021 fourth quarter.
+However, the normal permit system resumed Oct.
+1, 2021.
+The Geneva Police Department mailed out parking letters that summer informing commuters that their current permit will expire effective Sept.
+30, 2021.
+Commuters were instructed to renew their permit for the 2021 fourth quarter if they wanted to continue to utilize the parking lots.

 There are three city-owned permit lots for regular commuters, which are identified in grey on the commuter parking map.
 The cost for a three-month permit is $100 for Geneva residents and $125 for non-residents.